alexeilebedev/openacr/txt/exe/abt/README.md

 #### -install -- Update soft-link under bin/
 <a href="#-install"></a>

-By default, the resulting files are left in the output directory.
+By default, the resulting files are left in the build directory.
 There are already soft links from `bin`/ to `../build/release`.
 If we want to re-point the default binary to a different version, the `-install` option will rewrite the soft link to point to the new executable.
-For instance, we may want to install a debug sample version with `abt -install sample -cfg debug`.
+For instance, we may want to install a debug version of target `sample` with `abt -install sample -cfg debug`.
 This will rewrite the soft link `bin/sample` to be `../build/Linux-clang++.debug-x86_64/sample`.